 Sometimes, although too rarely, people will bring up the idea of institutional memory in regard to planned merger and acquisition activity.
 Usually you’ll hear it once or twice up front from the management consultants, something like, “ … and we have to make sure to maintain institutional memory…”.
 And that will be it.

 But institutional memory, the information held in employees' personal recollections and experiences that provides an understanding of the history and culture of an organization, especially the stories that explain the reasons behind certain decisions or procedures is critical.
 It’s critical in the sciences.
-It’s important in IT and data management (warning, you could lose hours in this Slashdot thread).
+When it comes to Mergers and Acquisitions it’s important in IT and data management (warning, you could lose hours in this Slashdot thread).
 And of course, the Business School types preach about it.
 Institutional memory can help you understand why a certain process has to be done a certain way.
 It can tell you the strategy behind a new application or IT project.
 And it can tell you, in the words of the IT team, “What the heck is in all these files?”.

 Do these files need to be saved or can we just delete them?